-Any time you use an idea or quote in your paper from another source, it should be acknowledged in a footnote, including the page number the quote or idea was retrieved from, as well as an entry in the bibliography.
+Any time you use an idea or quote from another source, it should be acknowledged in a footnote, including the page number the quote or idea was retrieved from, as well as an entry in the bibliography.

 The main components of Chicago Notes & Bibliography style are:

-In the text, a superscript footnote number should be placed at the end of a sentence, quotation or clause - ie following any punctuation mark except for a dash:
+In the text, a superscript number should generally be placed at the end of a sentence, clause, or quotation.
+The number follows any punctuation mark except for a dash:

 Murphy and Roberts claim "the Romantics gave priority to ... literature over technology."¹

-The corresponding footnote number should appear at the bottom of the same page, and contain the reference to the relevant source, including the page number:
+The corresponding footnote number appears at the bottom of the same page and should contain the reference to the relevant source, including the page number:

 1. Peter Murphy and David Roberts, Dialectic of Romanticism (Maldon, MA: Continuum, 2005), 79.